stefanxz/ladywise-frontend/CODE_STANDARD.md

 * Use [route groups] like `(auth)/login.tsx` for grouping without affecting paths.
 * Use `_layout.tsx` for nested layouts/stacks/tabs.
 * Dynamic routes: `[id].tsx`, catch‑alls: `[...slug].tsx`.

-> If we **do not** use Expo Router, ignore `app/` and define navigators under `src/navigation/` (React Navigation).
-In either case, keep navigation artifacts separate from UI components.

 ## 7) Commit Messages — Conventional Commits